peytonjo/Dad-Jokes/README.md

 # Stretch Technology Group Project
+This project is centered around thinking of a distinct problem and creating an application to solve the problem while learning a new technology.
+The main objective is not to have a fully functional application but instead use it as practice for learning Cypress while creating a minimal viable product.

 ## Project Description: